 Use of CT density for non-human materials.
-Use of CT density for non-human materials.
-The RayPlan dose computation is tuned to be used with CT data for materials normally found within the human body.
+The Ray Plan dose computation is tuned to be used with CT data for materials normally found within the human body.
 For non-human materials, using a density override will usually be more accurate than using CT data information.
 This applies to ROIs of type Support, Fixation and Bolus for beam structures as well as implants within the patient.
 Ensure that a material override has been assigned to the ROI if the CT density is intended to be overridden.
 No warning will be given before dose computation if no material has been assigned.
+[404666]